villematti/vscode-rjsx/README.md

 # README
-## This is the README for the "languageprovider-sample"
+## This is the README for the "vscode-rjsx" extension
 -------------------

+#Before you are able to use this
+* run gradle customBuild in rjsxlanguageserver folder
+* make sure myinternet server is running
+* make sure you choose rjsx as a language inside VS Code

 This folder contains a sample VS code extension that demonstrates an extension that runs a language server